Hengyang Normal University

 Hengyang Normal University (衡阳师范学院 (Héngyáng Shīfàn Xuéyuàn)) is a provincial public college in Hengyang, Hunan, China.
 Despite its English name, the school has not been granted university status.
-The college is under the Hunan Provincial Department of Education.
+The college is over the Hunan Provincial Department of Education.

 History

 Hengyang Normal University was formed in 1904; it was initially called "Hunan Provincial Normal School".
 As of fall 2013, the university has two campuses, a combined student body of 16,000 students and 800 faculty members.
 The university consists of 2 colleges and 17 departments, with 39 specialties for undergraduates.